endulum/groves/README.md

 - Vite as the bundler
 - Style enforced with ESLint

-## Todo

-- [x] fit a "moderation" subroute that allows you to:
-- - ~~see a list of mods, promote a mod, demote a mod~~
+### Missing features

+- Change admin
-- - freeze and unfreeze the community
+- Freeze and unfreeze community
-- - promote someone to admin
-- [ ] wrap textareas in word count indicators
+- Wrap textareas with word counters
-- [x] wrap content in content lists in readmores
+- Pin posts and replies - keep a section of the Posts comm subroute to display full content of posts
+- "Bookmark" or "go to last unread" posts on global and personal feed

+### Remaining issues

+- When changing pages of the `Paginator`, `ReadMore` does not render fade + link